 It is not understood why some people develop these prolonged symptoms while others recover and return to full health.

-HOW OFTEN SHOULD YOU SAUNA?
+HOW OFTEN SHOULD YOU SAUNA WITH LYME?

 Again, you should seek professional medical advice before using infrared sauna to treat the symptoms of Lyme disease or any other condition.
 Always follow the instructions provided by your doctor.